HvyD/PTSD-and-CBD/README.md

 # PTSD-and-CBD

+ #COMPARE AND CONTRAST PAPER IS THE MOST RECENT DRAFT.
+NEW MORE CURRENT CITATIONS.
 These are papers I wrote over ten years ago and then recycled it for another class in 2011.
 In my studies, to figure out my own PTSD and other wartime brain damage I connected the dots of parts of th brain and CBD effects on repairing those structures.

 PTSD and alternative treatments like CBD